Explainable AI in Nanomedicine: Interpretable Models for Nano–Bio Interactions

 What you will learn?

-Day 1 — Foundations of Nano–Bio Interactions & Interpretable ML
+Day 1 Foundations of Nano–Bio Interactions & Interpretable ML

 - Need for interpretability in nanomedicine

-- Nanoparticle descriptors
+- Nanoparticle descriptors (size, charge, shape)

-Day 2 — Explainable AI Techniques & Interpretation Tools
+Day 2 Explainable AI Techniques & Interpretation Tools

-- Explainable AI frameworks
+- Explainable AI (XAI) frameworks: SHAP and LIME

 - Feature importance analysis

-- Visualizing nanoparticle behavior using XAI
+- Visualizing nanoparticle behavior with XAI

-Day 3 — Applying XAI for Safer & Smarter Nanomedicine
+Day 3 Applying XAI for Safer & Smarter Nanomedicine

 - XAI for regulatory science and risk assessment